mandober/debrief.math/270-graph/graph.GLOSSARY.md

 ## Euler circuit
 A Euler circuit or tour is a tour that traverses all the edges of a graph.

+## Finite walk
+A finite walk is an finite sequence of edges, as opposed to an infinite walk that has no first or last vertex.

 ## Girth of a graph
 The girth of a graph is the length of its shortest cycle.